Thailand has over a thousand islands, but only a handful truly capture what makes this country magical.

 d.
 Nearby Islands You Can Visit

-From Koh Chang, Koh Mak lies 20 km south – a tiny eco-paradise with quiet beaches and superb snorkeling.
+From Koh Chang, you can easily reach Koh Mak (20 km south).
+It’s tiny and eco-friendly with quiet beaches and great snorkeling.

-Further south, Koh Kood feels like the edge of the world with pristine rainforest and waterfalls.
+Koh Kood is further south and feels like the edge of the world, with untouched rainforest and waterfalls.

-Tiny Koh Wai makes a perfect snorkeling stop with vibrant reefs right offshore and no roads to disturb the peace.
+Little Koh Wai makes a perfect day trip.
+The reefs start right off the beach, and there aren’t even roads to disturb the peace.

 e.
 How to Get There

-- Fly to Trat Airport (TDX) from Bangkok (1 hour)
+- Fly from Bangkok to Trat Airport (1 hour)

 2. Koh Mak – The Green Island